droka/home-chain/README.md

    No system (human or AI) should get access to our private voting records!

-   Althout it is imaginable, that certain delegate candidates would intentionally de-anonimize their own private voting records in the hope of getting more voting power from others.
+   Although it is imaginable, that certain delegate candidates would intentionally de-anonimize their own private voting records in the hope of getting more voting power from others.
 In that case a strictly local running AI could read our votes and match that to de-anonymized voting records.

 3. It is not a replacement to the democratic voting process.